danadrianmirea/Space_Game/README.md

 # Space_Game
 A game like "Chicken Invaders", developed in pygame (a python package)\
-My fist experience with using pygame!
+My fist experience in using pygame!

 ### Run Guide:
 -------